ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: pre}

-It is important to note that the owner of the Web action owns all of the activations records, and incurs the cost of running the Action in the system regardless of how the Action was invoked.
+It is important to note that the owner of the web action owns all of the activations records, and incurs the cost of running the action in the system regardless of how the action was invoked.

-## Disabling Web actions
+## Disabling web actions

-To disable a Web Action from being invoked via web API (`https://openwhisk.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag to update an Action with the CLI.
+To disable a web action from being invoked via web API (`https://openwhisk.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag to update an action with the CLI.
 ```
 ibmcloud wsk action update /guest/demo/hello hello.js --web false
 ```